I had to help, says nurse who aided Clarke Quay brawl victim

 "It was so dark and he was wearing black.
 But his shirt was drenched in blood.
 When the paramedics came, we told them to attend to him first," she said.

-Even with five years of experience as a nurse, including some time in operating theatres, the aftermath of the brawl was a first for Ms Nurlydia.
+Even with five years of experience as a nurse, including some time in operating theatres, dealing with the aftermath of the brawl was a first for Ms Nurlydia.

 "It was quite scary.
 It was the first time I had so much blood on me.
 Even the next day, I felt like I could still smell it."

-Shortly after the incident, people started calling and sending her viral videos, in which she was seen shouting at her friends to move away as they were telling her to leave the scene.
+Shortly after the incident, people started calling and sending her viral videos, in which she could be seen shouting at her friends to move away as they were telling her to leave the scene.

 She said: "At work, some of my colleagues saw the video and asked me about it.
 That was why I decided to inform my supervisor.
 Even my nieces and nephews saw the video on TikTok.